firnprotocol/snap/README.md

 # Firn Protocol's Snap

-Firn's Snap allows websites to securely invoke Firn protocol on behalf of users.
+Firn's Snap allows websites to securely invoke Firn Protocol on behalf of users.

-An end-to-end, open-source working example exhibiting the below methods is available, hosted at [Tome](https://tome.fm); see also [`firnprotocol/tome`](https://github.com/firnprotocol/tome) for the sourcecode.
+An end-to-end, open-source working example exhibiting the below methods is available, and hosted, at [Tome](https://tome.fm); see also [`firnprotocol/tome`](https://github.com/firnprotocol/tome) for the source.

 ## API